FREQUENTLY ASKED QUESTIONS

 How long is a treatment?

-Please allow 1.5 hours for your first appointment and 1 hour for each follow up appointment.
+Treatment time ranges from 35 minutes to one hour depending on what we’re doing that day.
 Time will vary slightly based on the nature of the problem and amount of treatments you have received.

 How long are needles retained?

 Needles are retained for 10 – 30 minutes.

 Are the needles sterile?